winston-lab/spn1_paper_figures/README.md

 ## description

-The code used to produce the figures [our 2020 Spn1 publication](https://doi.org/10.1093/nar/gkaa745).
+The code used to produce the figures for [our 2020 Spn1 publication](https://doi.org/10.1093/nar/gkaa745).
 The final figures, unadulterated by copyeditors, are found in `figures/spn1_2020_figures.pdf`.
 An archive suitable for reproducing the paper's figures starting from raw data is available at [Zenodo](https://doi.org/10.5281/zenodo.3901642).

 ## requirements